fsprojects/Rezoom.SQL/doc/Configuration/AppConfig.md

 ## Samples

-In practice, maybe you can remember the connection string parameters, but **nobody** can write a correct `DbProviderFactory` entry from scratch.
+In practice, nobody can remember how to write a connection string, let alone a `DbProviderFactory` entry from scratch.
 The originals were found via brute force search in a Microsoft Research project, and have been copied from StackOverflow ever since.

 An easy way to get a working App.config as a starting point is to use the helper NuGet package for your backend, which will also install the appropriate ADO.NET